-Third, the setup yields a finance-based theory of the equilibrium size distribution for firms.
+Two key features in the analysis follow from these ingredients.
+First, the setup yields a finance-based theory of the equilibrium size distribution for firms.
 This theory derives from the facts that: (a) investment opportunities differ in the expected returns and levels of risk that they offer and (b) producing information about these returns is costly.
 A simple threshold rule for funding results.
 All firms with an expected return at least as great as the cost of raising capital are funded.
 Funding is increasing in a firm's expected return, and is decreasing in its risk.
 Loan size is determinate for a given type of project because the costs of financing a project are increasing and convex in the level of the monitoring activity.
 Thus, high mean projects receive limited funding because the costs of monitoring will rise disproportionately with loan size.
 The riskier a project is, the bigger is the difference between the returns in good and bad states.
-This increases the incentive for a firm to low-ball its earning in good states.
+This increases the incentive for a firm to low-ball its earnings in good states.
 Hence, more diligent monitoring will be required, which increases its financing cost.
+In an abstract sense, one could think that the diminishing returns in information production modeled here provide a microfoundation for Robert E. Lucas's (1978) span of control model.

-Fourth, the framework provides a link between the state of the financial system and the level of economic activity, as do the models of Bencivenga and Smith (1991), Greenwood and Jovanovic (1990), Levine (1991), and Marcet and Marimon (1992).
-The analysis here stresses the connection between the state of technological development in the financial sector, on the one hand, and capital accumulation, both along the extensive and intensive margins, on the other.
+Second, the framework provides a link between the efficiency of the financial system and the level of economic activity.
+Such a tie was developed earlier in the models of Valerie R. Bencivenga and Smith (1991), Greenwood and Boyan Jovanovic (1990), Levine (1991), and Albert Marcet and Ramon Marimon (1992).
+The analysis here provides a crystal clear delineation of the Goldsmith (1969) mechanism, however.
+It stresses the connection between the state of technological development in the financial sector, on the one hand, and capital accumulation, both along the extensive and intensive margins, on the other.
 If technological improvement in the financial sector occurs at a faster pace than in the rest of the economy, then financial intermediation becomes more efficient.
 Loans are monitored more diligently and the rents earned by firms shrink.
 Additionally, lending activity will change along both extensive and intensive margins.
-Projects with high- (low-) expected returns will now receive more (less) funds.
+Projects with high (low) expected returns will now receive more (less) funds.
 Those investments with the lowest expected returns will be cut.
 At high levels of efficiency in the financial sector the economy approaches the first-best equilibrium achieved in a world without informational frictions.
-This reallocation effect distinguishes the analysis from earlier research by Chakraborty and Lahiri (2007) and Khan (2001) that also embed the standard costly-state verification framework into a growth model.
+This reallocation effect distinguishes the analysis from earlier research by Shankha Chakraborty and Amartya Lahiri (2007) and Aubhik Khan (2001) that also embed the standard costly-state verification framework into a growth model.
 In these frameworks all firms receive the same amount of capital.